Library Policies

 Patron’s Needs are the Focus of Each Person’s Efforts

 Faculty and students must be allowed open discourse and access to resources in order to achieve understanding, learning, and the advancement of knowledge.
-We will strive to build diverse collections, protect the privacy of library users in their pursuit of information, and ensure the confidentiality of their library activities and records.
+We will strive to build wide-ranging collections, protect the privacy of library users in their pursuit of information, and ensure the confidentiality of their library activities and records.

 A good guide for this is to treat others in the ways we would like to be treated.
 By concentrating on the needs of users and coworkers and genuinely caring about their well-being, we demonstrate that we hold other human beings in high regard.
 Our collaborations should not harm anyone's self-esteem, but rather engender a positive personal interaction.